 Verbs (Past Tense)

 Verbs are one of the most important parts of speech.
 In this case, students will learn how to use verbs in the past tense to talk about things that have previously happened.
-They cover both regular and irregular past tense verbs.
+They cover both regular and irregular past verbs.
 Find out more:

 Parts of Speech ESL Activities and Games